boukepostma/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A simple mkdocs project; see mkdocs.org for details │
+├── logs               <- A folder containing .log files │
 ├── logger.py          <- Definition of logger
 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is: the creator's initials, │                         a number (for ordering), and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│                         `jqp-1.0-initial-data-exploration`.
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │